 Diagnosis

 In order to determine if you’re suffering from an annular tear, you’ll discuss your medical history with your doctor and undergo a comprehensive physical exam to evaluate your pain and symptoms.
 X-ray imaging may also be used to evaluate your spine.
 However, magnetic resonance imaging (MRI) is most commonly used to identify annular tears.
 Although MRI can sometimes diagnose annular tears, it should be noted that in many situations tears aren’t visible on MRI.
-This is why Dr. Pauza only relies on the Annulogram to successfully identify annular tears.
+This is why Dr. Pauza only relies on the Annulargram to successfully identify annular tears.

 annular tear surgery